HKUST-Aerial-Robotics/Teach-Repeat-Replan/README.md

+*What's New: We now provide a new interface for controlling the drone directly with the keyboard.
+Check it in the following Human Interface section.*

 # Teach-Repeat-Replan
 Teach-Repeat-Replan: A Complete and Robust System for Aggressive Flight in Complex Environments

-**What's New**: We now provide a new interface for controlling the drone directly with the keyboard.
-Check it in the following Human Interface section.

 **Teach-Repeat-Replan** is a complete and robust system containing all components for **UAV** aggressive **autonomous flight** in complex environments.
 It is built upon on the classical robotics teach-and-repeat framework, which is widely adopted in infrastructure inspection, aerial transportation, and search-and-rescue.
 Our system can capture users' intention of a flight mission, convert an arbitrarily jerky teaching trajectory to a guaranteed smooth and safe repeating trajectory, and generate safe local re-plans to avoid unmapped or moving obstacles on the flight.